DominicMarkNg/dominicng.github.io/docs/Probability/Discrete Random Variables.md

 ### Binomial Distribution

-When $ n $ independent Bernoulli trials are conducted, the number of successes is modeled by a Binomial distribution.
+When $n$ independent Bernoulli trials are conducted, the number of successes is modeled by a Binomial distribution.

 #### Definition and PMF
-For $ n $ independent Bernoulli trials each with success probability $ p $, the PMF of a Binomial distribution $ X $ is:
+For $n$ independent Bernoulli trials each with success probability $p$, the PMF of a Binomial distribution $X$ is:

 $$
 p_X(k) = \binom{n}{k} p^k (1-p)^{(n-k)}, \quad k \in \{0,1,2,\ldots,n\}
 $$

-where $ \binom{n}{k} $ is the number of combinations of $ n $ objects taken $ k $ at a time.
+where $\binom{n}{k}$ is the number of combinations of $n$ objects taken $k$ at a time.

 #### Expectation and Variance
 For a Binomial distribution, the expectation and variance are: